SCO–Linux disputes: SCOsource

-After their initial claim of copyright infringement in the Linux kernel, The SCO Group started their SCOsource initiative, which sells licenses of SCO's claimed copyrighted software, other than OpenServer and Unixware licenses.
+After their initial claim of copyright infringement in the Linux kernel, The SCO Group started their SCOsource initiative, which sold licenses to SCO's claimed copyrighted software, other than OpenServer and Unixware licenses.
 After a small number of high-profile sales (including one that was denied by the claimed purchaser), SCO claimed to offer corporate users of Linux a license at US$699 per processor running Linux.
-However, many individuals have found it impossible to buy such a license from SCO.
-SCO says that participants of the SCOsource initiative are not liable for any claims that SCO makes against Linux users.
+SCO said that participants of the SCOsource initiative were not liable for any claims that SCO made against Linux users.

 The Michael Davidson E-Mail

-On July 14, 2005, an email was unsealed that had been sent from Michael Davidson to Reg Broughton (both Caldera International employees) in 2002, before many of the lawsuits.
+On July 14, 2005, an email was unsealed that had been sent from Michael Davidson to Reg Broughton (both Caldera International employees) in 2002, before a number of the lawsuits.
 In it, Davidson reported how the company had hired an outside consultant because (spelling as in the original):

 The consultant was to review the Linux code and compare it to Unix source code, to find possible copyright infringement.
 Davidson himself said that he had not expected to find anything significant based on his own knowledge of the code and had voiced his opinion that it was "a waste of time".
 After 4 to 6 months of consultant's work, Davidson says: